|

 and service, helping the management to prepare for soon-to-arrive tourists.

-While in Mexico, as in the style of the Peace Corps, we taught the owners of a
+While in Mexico, as in the style of the

 neighborhood photography shop how to make and market photos into note cards.
 The